Last updated on

-Your dog, cat or ferret must be identified with microchip or tattoo, vaccinated against rabies and have a European pet passport.
+If you wish to travel to Belgium with your dog, cat or ferret, it must be identified with microchip or tattoo, vaccinated against rabies and have a European pet passport.
 These are the basic requirements that apply in most of the European countries, including Belgium.

 In case of the first vaccination against rabies, or when the previous vaccination is not more valid, the dog/cat/ferret must be vaccinated minimum 21 days before the departure date.